aseoaneo23/QA-technical-test/README.md

     npm install

-which will install Cypress and other supporting tools
+which will install Cypress and other supporting tools.

+To run tests type

+    npx cypress open

 Done by: Antonio Seoane